 In the exact sciences, which include disciplines related to mathematics and the natural sciences, a hypothesis put forward can be proven or refuted either by comprehensible logic or by reproducible experiments.
 This practice has been and continues to be extremely successful, but it is not applicable to all branches of science, or only to a limited extent.
 Direct counterparts to statements made by the exact sciences can be found, for example, in theological dogmas of many religions, which explicitly, and probably rightly, attempt to avoid such scrutiny altogether.
 However, there is also a grey area between these two extremes.
-This is where attempts are made to contextualize scientific results within a broader philosophical or even religious framework (Ladyman et al. 2007).
-Prime examples are attempts to interpret cosmological findings on a metaphysical level, for example in relation to the creation and the meaning of the universe, or the discussion of the relevance of known physical laws for the occurrence of life or the nature of human intelligence (Davies 1992).
+This is where attempts are made to contextualize scientific results within a broader philosophical or even religious framework (for a critical reading, see Ladyman et al. 2007).
+Prime examples are attempts to interpret cosmological findings on a metaphysical level, for example in relation to the creation and the meaning of the universe, or the discussion of the relevance of known physical laws for the occurrence of life or the nature of human intelligence (read, for example, Davies 1992).
 Unfortunately, most corresponding scenarios that are circulating seem to be completely beyond the possibility of experimental verification.

 In this short article we would like to revisit a question that has been raised by many authors before, namely whether quantum mechanics can be used to shed light on the fundamental principles of certain yet poorly understood phenomena in complex structures that exhibit chaotic or nearly chaotic behaviour.
-For example, the much-discussed 'principle of emergence', according to which a kind of order can emerge from a multitude of individual building blocks which cannot be readily deduced from the properties of the individual parts (Chalmers 2006), has often been cited in this context (Bishop et al. 2022).
+For example, the much-discussed 'principle of emergence', according to which a kind of order can emerge from a multitude of individual building blocks which cannot be readily deduced from the properties of the individual parts (for an overview about principles of emergence, see Chalmers 2006), has often been cited in this context (e.g., in Bishop et al. 2022).
 While such a presumed emergence can be derived with some effort from the known equations of quantum mechanics in comparatively simple, non-chaotic systems in condensed matter, with phenomena ranging from cystallization, magnetism, superfluidity and superconductivity (Anderson 1972), other, more complex ordering phenomena, such as those occurring in living systems, have so far defied a conclusive description by any known law of nature.
-So-called 'downward causation', which could be seen as supporting the idea of emergent principles at work, has been brought into play for biological systems (see, e.g., Campbell 1974; Noble 2011; Laland et al. 2013) and even for digital computers (Ellis and Drossel 2019), without the need to invoke quantum mechanical principles.
-However, this topic is very contentious (Kim 1992; Hulswit 2005; Craver and Bechtel 2007; Haddad 2025).
+So-called 'downward causation', which could be seen as supporting the idea of emergent principles at work, has been brought into play for biological systems (e.g., by Campbell 1974; Noble 2011; Laland et al. 2013) and even for digital computers (by Ellis and Drossel 2019), without the need to invoke quantum mechanical principles.
+However, this topic is highly contentious (Kim 1992; Hulswit 2005; Craver and Bechtel

+2007; Haddad 2025).
 Many attempts have been made to discuss quantum theory and chaos in relation to life in general, to the functioning of the human brain in particular, and to the controversial terms 'consciousness' and 'free will'.
-These physical and mathematical concepts have sometimes even been identified as causal factors (see, e.g., Jordan 1945; Garson 1995; Beck and Eccles 1992; Hameroff 2014; Kane 2014; Bishop 2011, 2025; Jedlicka 2014; Wildman and Russell 1995; Chalmers 1996).
-However, serious critical objections have been raised against the latter claims (Tegmark 2000; Davies 2004; Koch and Hepp 2006; Penrose 1996).
+These physical and mathematical concepts have sometimes even been identified as causal factors (see, e.g., Jordan 1945; Garson 1995; Beck and Eccles 1992; Hameroff 2014; Kane 2014; Bishop 2011, 2025; Jedlicka 2014; Wildman and Russell 1995; Chalmers 1996; D'Ariano and Faggin 2022; Faggin 2023).
+However, serious critical objections have been raised against the latter claims (Tegmark 2000; Davies 2004; Koch and Hepp 2006).